3 actionable tips to help you Conquer your Kitchen right now

-Actionable tip 3: Plan your meals ahead of time based on the food you have on hand, and what’s on sale
+Conquering Your Kitchen Tip 3: Plan your meals ahead of time, based on the food you have on hand, and what’s on sale

 This is something I strive for – planning ahead for what we are going to eat.
 If I had a plan I would know when to put beans on to soak the night before or what to take out of the freezer to thaw in the morning.
 I can do better at this.
 Annemarie offers a printable blank menu plan to get you started.

 “To make your meal plan, pick out a variety of foods for each meal of the day.
 Come up with at least three or four different breakfasts, lunches, dinners, and snacks that you ll eat throughout the week.
 Look at what s on sale and what you have on hand, and try to use up the food that s already sitting in your fridge.
 This is more practical and affordable than setting a meal plan based solely on what pops into your mind when you sit down to write the plan.”

 This book is a treasure trove of tips, recipes, and encouragement that will improve the efficiency in your kitchen and let you spend more time pursuing the creative endeavours that you love.
 To celebrate the launch of this new book, Annemarie has a giveaway on her blog, so pop over there and enter the draw.